Medical Device Regulation (MDR)

 Ways to comply with the Medical Device Regulation

 To fascilitate timely compliance with the new regulation, you are called upon to act, if you hold a responsible position in your company.
 A coherent plan for the transition of your company to the Medical Device Regulation, both in terms of time and content, is a prerequisite for your success.
 High priority should be given to the life cycles of your medical device portfolio.
 Existing MDD certifications will lose their validity on May 26, 2024, according to EU regulations.
 Please note in your planning that your products already certified according to MDD must also complete the new conformity process to be established according to MDR.
-A protection of the “grandfather status” is not guaranteed.
+A “grandfathering” is not guaranteed.

 Against this background, the following standardized procedure according to the following 4 points is recommended: